Copacabana (Bolivia) in 3 Days

 We return to our room and the old man decides to light the log burner.
 Again he manages not to set anything on fire – particularly not the logs.

-After a busy few days of travelling, I decide I love Las Olas so much, I’m staying put in the garden with a book.
-So while the old man sets off on a boat ride to an island full of steps, I take a stroll along the lake, then settle in my deckchair overlooking the lake.
+All the travelling, a bout of food poisoning and a cold have taken their toll, so today I’m taking a ‘duvet day’.
+While the old man sets off on a boat ride to Isla del Sol, I take a stroll along the lake, then return via reception, borrow a book from the hotel library and settle in my deckchair overlooking the lake.

 Lake Titicaca from Las Olas